 • Do not assume that all generic tramadol formulations are identical to Ultram or each other.

 If you experience any side effects, withdrawal symptoms or complications with a generic version of tramadol, contact your physician and pharmacist and request the help you deserve.
+Let your doctor know if tramadol is causing symptoms such as dizziness, nausea, drowsiness, dry mouth, insomnia or confusion.

 Share your own story or comment below.